 Post Smarter Not Harder

-I’m personally a big fan of HootSuite because they have integrated with nearly every social media platform from Twitter, LinkedIn, Google+ and Facebook to YouTube, FourSquare, Tumblr and to even more stealthy ones like Reddit, Yammer & StumbleUpon.
+I’m trying out Post Planner at the moment, it’s a good place to start if you’re on a budget, but I’m personally a big fan of HootSuite because they have integrated with nearly every social media platform from Twitter, LinkedIn, Google+ and Facebook to YouTube, FourSquare, Tumblr and to even more stealthy ones like Reddit, Yammer & StumbleUpon.
 It’s like a one-stop-shop for nearly ever social media outlet.

 Choose Your Platforms Wisely